Software Developer for Product Registration System

 Interested parties should submit separate technical and financial proposals as electronic files (preferably in PDF format).
 The file should be named as per the following example:

-The deadline for application is August 7, 2019 (please email [email protected] if you plan to submit a proposal and need an extension on this deadline).
+The deadline for application is August 7, 2019.
 Proposals must be submitted via the form link above.
 Proposals must be submitted online via the CLASP website, filling out all the requested information and attaching both a technical and financial proposal.

 The proposal length should not exceed 20 pages total.